Armstrong Pame

 Armstrong Pame is an officer of the Indian Administrative Service (IAS) of 2009 batch belonging to Manipur cadre.
-He belongs to Zeme Naga from Manipur.
-He is currently serving as Joint secretary to the Government of India Department of Higher Education (India) Ministry of Education (India) .Armstrong Pame is a recipient of several awards including India's Most Eminent IAS Officer Award 2015 and India's distinguished IAS Officers Award 2021.
+He belongs to Zeme Naga.
+After clearing UPSC, Pame joined the Indian Administrative Service and was placed into the Manipur cadre of the 2009 batch.He is currently serving as Joint secretary to the Government of India Department of Higher Education (India) Ministry of Education (India) .Armstrong Pame is a recipient of several awards including India's Most Eminent IAS Officer Award 2015 and India's distinguished IAS Officers Award 2021.

 Armstrong Pame is also popularly known as the "Miracle Man" for initiating the building of a 100 km long road in one of the most remote parts of the country through crowd funding with the villagers of the area and people from different parts of the world.
-Armstrong Pame is a Physics (Hons.) graduate from St. Stephen’s College, Delhi University and has completed Transformational Leadership Course from Oxford University and Leadership in 21st Century Executive Education Module from Harvard Kennedy School.
+Armstrong Pame is a Physics (Hons.) graduate from St. Stephen's College, Delhi University and has completed Transformational Leadership Course from Oxford University and Leadership in 21st Century Executive Education Module from Harvard Kennedy School.
 He is also a Young Global leader of Class of 2018 declared by World Economic Forum.

 Armstrong Pame is a motivational speaker at various platforms including TEDx, corporates, universities and other notable public events.